RHV-team/RapidHRV/paper/paper.md

 analyzedData = analyze.extract_heart(inputData, resampledRate)
 ```

-To allow for selected manual inspection, we have also implemented optional interactive visualizations via matplotlib
+To allow for selected manual inspection, we have also implemented optional interactive visualizations via `matplotlib`
-[@Hunter:2007] which allow the user to plot the time course of heart rate and heart rate variability.
+[@Hunter:2007] which plots the analyzed time course of heart rate and heart rate variability.
 The user can then
 select and view specific data points to see the window of extraction (Figure 3).
 Visualization example:

 ```python